GusVilla303/bball_games/README.md

 ```shell
 rake locations:generate
 ```
 A user authenticates by using Oauth (Twitter) to gain access to his/her dashboard.
-The user will be able to send a notification regarding when and where their next basketball game will take place group of selected friends.
+The user will be able to send a notification regarding when and where their next basketball game will take place to a group of selected friends.

-A 'nice to have' will be to embed mapping capabilities (via Google maps) to make the app more convenient for the user and user's friends.
+A 'nice to have' will be to embed mapping capabilities (via Google maps) to make the app more convenient for the user and his/her friends.